OperationSpark/summerware-pre-release/README.md

-Summerware Socrata Boiler Plate
+Summerware Pre-Release Boiler Plate
 ===

 ## Socrata Wrapper

-The template apps has some very basic routes orangized based on the available pre-prelease data:
+The template app has some very basic routes orangized by the available pre-prelease data:

     /emergency
     /non-emergency

+More too follow shortly...

-Given the pre-release data, we need to use Basic auth _and_ provide an app token to make http requests to Socrata.
+Given that the pre-release data is private, we need to use Basic auth _and_ provide an app token to make http requests to Socrata.
 We've wrapped this process in the lib at:

     socrata = require('./server/util/socrata'),

+**NOTE:** You will require a config file to be located at:

+    ~/.opspark/socrata/socrata-app.json

+Please contact Operation Spark for this super secret information.

 Usage: